lsds/sgx-lkl/README.md

 ### Networking support

-In order for SGX-LKL application to send and receive packets via the network, a TAP interface is needed on the host.
+In order for SGX-LKL applications to send and receive packets via the network, a TAP interface is needed on the host.
 Create it as follows:

 ```